nimati/FCAlertView/README.md

 ## Button Actions

-To add actions to your buttons, if you're not adding buttons with action blocks, you have to first delegate your FCAlertView with your view, and then add a helper method which will detect button touches.
-Here's how you can add an alert with buttons and perform actions:
+To add methods for detecting actions on your buttons, do the following:

 First add ```FCAlertViewDelegate``` to your View Controller's ```@interface``` as such: